Zhong-Lab-UCSD/HiCtool/README.md

 4. Filtering reads and selecting reads that are paired.
 5. Creating the fragment-end (FEND) bed file.

-The following are the two BAM files and the FEND bed file produced as output of the preprocessing if you want to proceed with the entire data normalization pipeline of the [full documentation](https://doc.genomegitar.org/data_analysis_and_visualization.html):
+The following are the two BAM files and the FEND bed file produced as output of the preprocessing, to be used only if you want to proceed with the entire data normalization pipeline of the [full documentation](https://doc.genomegitar.org/data_analysis_and_visualization.html):

 - [BAM file pair 1](https://sysbio.ucsd.edu/public/rcalandrelli/hictool_example/HiCfile_pair1.bam)
 - [BAM file pair 2](https://sysbio.ucsd.edu/public/rcalandrelli/hictool_example/HiCfile_pair2.bam)